 After all, we’re talking about kids.
 Children love to laugh, dance, and do hand motions when they sing.
 And the Lord doesn’t ask us to only bring him a dirge.

 At most churches, you will have only a limited amount of time to teach and sing music with kids.
 There are countless songs we could teach them.
 When we select music for children, we should earnestly pursue the same Scriptural accuracy and God-honoring musical excellence we pursue when selecting songs for adult services.
 When evaluating a song, ask yourself, “In light of these standards, is this song good, better, or best?”
 Then, choose only the best.
 It would be easy to pick a bunch of church songs for our kids, skimp on planning, and simply entertain the kids as if you were at a library sing-a-long.
 But we are called to a higher standard.
 We must lead our children to sing to God.

 Check out Clap Your Hands, Stomp Your Feet, a 5-day curriculum for VBS and Bible Clubs that teaches kids about responsive worship.
 The starter kit includes a director’s guide, games guide, craft guide, assemblies, printables, and much more.
-Learn more and sign up to receive promotional information at the New Growth Press website.
+Learn more or purchase now New Growth Press.